wsdream/PPCF/README.md

 If you use this source code in published research, please kindly \*cite* the following paper.
 Thanks!

-- Jieming Zhu, Pinjia He, Zibin Zheng, and Michael R. Lyu, "A Privacy-Preserving QoS Prediction Framework for Web Service Recommendation," in Proc. of IEEE ICWS, 2015.
+- Jieming Zhu, Pinjia He, Zibin Zheng, and Michael R. Lyu, "**A Privacy-Preserving QoS Prediction Framework for Web Service Recommendation**," *in Proc. of IEEE ICWS*, 2015.

 ##Related Links